 Waking up feeling totally refreshed, we were ready to explore the city.
 That’s why I present you with our Reykjavik one day itinerary.
 I’ll give you some more suggestions in case you are able to make the most of your first day after your flight (or you’re spending a couple days there).

-If you’re planning to stay a few days based in Reykjavik, rent a car or take a tour out of the city!
+If you’re planning to stay a few days based in Reykjavik, rent a car or take a tour out of the city.
 As much as we adored Reykjavik, the adventure truly began when we witnessed the natural beauty of Iceland.
 Add on a tour around the Golden Circle, the Snaefellsnes Peninsula, or the south of Iceland.
-As we spent two weeks in Iceland, I’ll be touching more on those places in future articles.
+If you’re curious, here’s how we spent two weeks in Iceland.

 When we traveled to Iceland at the end of May, there was a bus leaving every hour.
 We didn’t feel rushed to catch any bus.
 Instead, we enjoyed a coffee at the airport and stretched our legs a bit before getting on board another mode of transportation.
 I exchanged my money at the airport for some Icelandic krónur.
 Although we were able to use our credit cards to buy everything, it didn’t hurt to carry around some cash.

 The bus ride from Keflavik Airport to the BSÍ Bus Terminal is about 45 minutes.
 Once you reach the bus terminal, there are lockers where you can store your luggage until your hotel room is ready.

 If you’re like us and you needed to kill some time before your apartment was ready, there are a few things you can do.
 You can check out the Blue Lagoon when you arrive.
 It wasn’t a super convenient choice for us as the Blue Lagoon didn’t open until 9:00am, which would have meant spending four hours at the airport.
 However, it’s a great way to start your trip if you can swing it.